Odden69/memory-game/README.md

 - The contrast of the colour scheme was checked on [Contrast Grid](https://contrast-grid.eightshapes.com/?version=1.1.0&background-colors=&foreground-colors=%23F7FCE2%2C%20Buttons%20and%20header%0D%0A%23193C32%2C%20Text%0D%0A%2387BFBB%2C%20Background%0D%0A&es-color-form__tile-size=compact&es-color-form__show-contrast=aaa&es-color-form__show-contrast=aa&es-color-form__show-contrast=aa18&es-color-form__show-contrast=dnp).

 ## Testing
-Some of the validations rendered errors at first.
-How these errors were fixed is described in this document: [Validation Process](validation-process.md).
-- CSS: No errors were returned when passing through the official [Jigsaw Validator]().
+- __CSS:__ No errors were returned when passing through the official [Jigsaw Validator]().
   One warning was returned: -webkit-backface-visibility is a vendor extension.
   But for compatibility reasons, the warning is ignored.
-- HTML: No errors were returned when passing through the official [W3C Validator]().
+- __HTML:__ No errors were returned when passing through the official [W3C Validator]().
   One warning was returned: Section lacks heading.
 But since the content of the section element is loaded by JavaScript, the warning is ignored.
-- JavaScript: No errors were returned when passing through the official [JSHint Validator]().
+- __JavaScript:__ No errors were returned when passing through the official [JSHint Validator]().
-  A few warnings were returned at first which were easily fixed, like a missing semicolon etc. One warning was: Function declarations should not be placed in blocks.
+  A few warnings were returned at first which were easily fixed, like a couple of missing semicolon etc.
+  One more severe warning was: Function declarations should not be placed in blocks.
 This warning was solved by moving a couple of functions outside of their blocks.
   One final warning: Functions declared within loops referencing an outer scoped variable may lead to confusing semantics.
 This issue was not solved, despite efforts.
 But I was adviced from more experienced coders that this technically is a false positive and can be ignored.

-- Lighthouse: The results of the lighthouse evaluation in the Chrome development tool can be found in [Validation Process](validation-process.md).
+- __Lighthouse:__ The results of the lighthouse evaluation in the Chrome development tool looked like this.
-- Responsivity: The Chrome development tool has been used to check the responsivity of the web-site.
-The site works well on all the available predefined screen sizes and on larger screens.
+- __Responsivity:__ The Chrome development tool has been used to check the responsivity of the web-site.
+The site works well on all the available predefined screen sizes as well as on larger screens.
-- Compatibility: The site has been checked for compatibility on Chrome, Edge, Firefox and Safari.
+- __Compatibility:__ The site has been checked for compatibility on Chrome, Edge, Firefox and Safari.
 The game's compatibility has also been tested on a set of different real life devices and was found to work fine.

 ### Testing User Stories from User Experience (UX) Section